21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 System > Disk Storage > Format & Mount New Backup Drive
 ```

-After formatting the disk, go from the main menu:
+After formatting the disk, move from the main menu:

 ```
 Dojo > Next Page > Send Block Data to Backup